 Copy data when you publish web tools

 You can share a geoprocessing script or model from ArcGIS Pro to your organization.
 When you do this, you decide whether to copy the data used in the script or model to the server—which creates a static copy of the data the service uses—or create a reference that the service can access.
-If you choose to copy the data, the data is stored on the federated server.

 Reference registered data